This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangeas are very easy to grow and there are few problems that affect them.

 A lack of flowers is likely to be due to pruning at the wrong time of year.
-Check the type of hydrangea that you have, and follow our pruning advice, above.
+Check the type of hydrangea that you have and follow our pruning advice, above.

 Purple leaves can be due to a sudden decrease in temperature in spring or autumn.
-In spring, the leaves may turn purple if temperatures plummet but should revert to their usual green once the weather has warmed.
+In spring, the leaves may turn purple if temperatures plummet but they should revert to their usual green once the weather has warmed.
 Late in the season, the leaves of some hydrangeas change colour as the plant begins to go dormant in autumn.
-Purple leaves can also be a sign of phosphorus deficiency, which is particularly common on plants where the flower colour has been changed.
+Purple leaves can also be a sign of phosphorus deficiency, which is particularly common on plants where the flower colour has changed.
 Adjusting the pH or applying a fertiliser high in phosphorus may help.

-Hydrangea scale is a sap sucking insect found on hydrangeas.
-In severe cases it can cause poor growth and leaf loss.
+Hydrangea scale is a sap-sucking insect found on hydrangeas.
+In severe cases, it can cause poor growth and leaf loss.
 You may spot the eggs, covered in a white waxy material, in early summer.
 The mature scale insects look like brown blobs.
 If the problem is serious, spray in July with an organic insecticide based on plant oils or fatty acids.

 Vine weevils can attack hydrangeas that are growing in pots.
-You may see chunks bitten out of the leaves, but the main problem takes place beneath the soil, where the c-shaped white grubs eat the roots.
+You may see chunks bitten out of the leaves, but the main problem takes place beneath the soil, where the C-shaped white grubs eat the roots.
 This can cause the plant to decline rapidly.

 Advice for buying hydrangeas